aswin-asokan/legal-text-summarizer/readme.md

 ### 📌 Description

-Nyaytra – Guiding Justice with Intelligence – is an intelligent legal assistant built to simplify and summarize lengthy Indian legal documents using state-of-the-art NLP models.
+Nyaytra (न्याय + यंत्र) means Machine of Justice.
+It is an intelligent legal assistant built to simplify and summarize lengthy Indian legal documents using state-of-the-art NLP models.
 Ideal for:

 - 🧑‍⚖️ Legal Advisors